actions-marketplace-validations/x-danma_increment-semver-patch-and-tag-action/README.md

-# Hello world javascript action
+# Increment SemVer Patch Version and Tag

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action will increment the patch version from your previous tags and create a tag ref to your commit.

 ## Inputs